parakhm95/parakhm95.github.io/_posts/2023-09-03-px4-fierce-documentation.md

 ---

 I have been working on the PX4 platform since 2016, and through this many things have changed and I have seen plenty of things that should be common knowledge but they are not.
+More can be found on [MRS Website](ctu-mrs.github.io).
 Here are my collections as I learnt:

 ## Reading the logs